Truus Schröder-Schräder: Biography

-Truus Schröder-Schräder was born in Deventer, in the eastern part of the Netherlands, in 1889.
+Truus Schräder was born in Deventer, in the eastern part of the Netherlands, in 1889.
 Her father owned a textile factory, and her mother died when Truus was four.
 Her father remarried two years later, and the young girl did not get along with her stepmother.
 Truus was sent to a convent boarding school in Amersfoort.
 After that, she trained as a pharmacist.
 In 1911, she married Frits Schröder, a lawyer who was eleven years her senior but from a similar prosperous Catholic background.
 They had three children: a boy and two girls.
 The family lived in a spacious apartment in Utrecht, on the first floor of a large building in the Biltstraat, where Mr. Schröder had his offices.

 The marriage became conflicted over ideas about social status, independence, and the upbringing of children.
 But her husband was amenable to her desire to create a room of her own, reflecting her own tastes, within the conventional Dutch bourgeois home that had originally belonged to him.
 So, with that one room, her partnership with architect Gerrit Rietveld began.
 Though Rietveld's design for the space struck her friends as plain and beneath Truus's social status, she was very content with it.